-Also, communication is key.
+Also, communication is critical.
 Therefore, make time for one-on-one sessions with your virtual assistant team.
 You can do this via Skype or Zoom, for instance.
-This is a good way to manage people and to help to build trust between you and your virtual team.
+This is an excellent way to manage people and to help build trust between you and your virtual team.

 Managing a virtual assistant